iterorganization/IMAS-ParaView/docs/source/training_solps.rst

 SOLPS-ITER Case
 ---------------

 In this example, we will load and visualize a SOLPS-ITER GGD grid and several quantities defined on this GGD grid.
 We first visualize the electron pressure from the ``edge_profiles`` IDS.

-Next, we learn how to extract grid subsets of the GGD grid using the MultiBlock Inspector.
+Next, we learn how to extract grid subsets of the GGD grid using the MultiBlock Inspector. `GGD grid subsets <https://imas-data-dictionary.readthedocs.io/en/latest/ggd_guide/doc.html#grid-subset-aos>`_ represent a portion of the contents of a larger full grid, usually intended for more accurate analysis of an exactly specified piece of the grid.
+Which grid subsets are available depends on the data provider (in this case SOLPS).

 Finally, we will visualize the density of the Ne and the D ion side-by-side, and visualize the ratio of the two using ParaView's calculator functionality.

-It is recommended to go through the steps below by hand, however if you do not want to follow the steps, a ParaView state file containing this example is made available :download:`here <pv_states/solps_state.pvsm>`.
+You can download the ParaView state file for this example :download:`here <pv_states/solps_state.pvsm>`.
+However, we recommend you to manually follow the steps outlined below.

 Loading the Electron Pressure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^